CatalogueOfLife/general/docs/ASSEMBLY.md

 **TODO: Work in progress !!!**
 Draft ideas to cover here:
-- micrrotaxonomy patches stored in db for overrides
+- microtaxonomy patches stored in db for sCat and source overrides
 - copy scrutinized cat?
 What about the scrut cat lagging behind because of manual review required?
 - names are added dynamically as trusted datasets are imported (see names index)
 - merge data about the same name based on names index match